brunetton/Print-with-Phomemo-T02/README.md

 ## Usage

+- choose the image you want to print.
+If using PNG format, make sure there is **no transparency**

 ### Connect to printer (Bluetooth)

-- make a PNG **without transparency** from the image you want to print
 - switch printer on
 - connect printer via *serial com* other bluetooth
   - you can use [*blueman-manager*](https://github.com/blueman-project/blueman) to easilly to this with a GUI: